mathewlowry/myhub-gpt/permanent versions/atproto/vancouver/Five days in Vancouver 1.md

 So this is *not* an exhaustive overview of a five-day conference.
 Instead, it's a quick recap of my path through it, organised by the themes I perceived, with some links to help you discover more.
 I hope you'll find it useful.

-*(Note: This is version 2 - I'll add more details as I plough through my reading queue.
+*(Note: This is version 1 - I'll add more as I plough through my reading queue.
 Version control and more details in the footer.)*
 ## Web, meet Atmosphere: let's save the world

 Before Vancouver I published [a couple](https://experiments.myhub.ai/permanent_versions/atproto/vancouver/simple_sites_but_powerful_communities) of [blog posts](https://experiments.myhub.ai/co-creating_your_physical_event_with_your_online_community) exploring how integrating the Atmosphere with your website allows you to create better online communities with simpler code, in the process **making the Web social again** *and* turning it into the largest Atmosphere recruitment surface one could possibly hope for.